datastax/dsbulk/manual/settings.md

 #### --schema.allowExtraFields _&lt;boolean&gt;_

-Whether or not to accept records that contain extra fields that are not declared in the mapping.
-Only applicable for loads, ignored otherwise.

-For example, if a record contains 3 fields A, B, C, but the mapping only declares fields A and B, then if this option is `true`, C will be silently ignored and the record will be considered valid; if it is `false`, the record will be rejected.
+Specify whether or not to accept records that contain extra fields that are not declared in the mapping.
+For example, if a record contains three fields A, B, and C, but the mapping only declares fields A and B, then if this option is true, C will be silently ignored and the record will be considered valid, and if false, the record will be rejected.
+Only applicable for loading, ignored otherwise.

 Default: **true**.

 #### --schema.allowMissingFields _&lt;boolean&gt;_

-Whether or not to accept records that are missing fields declared in the mapping.
-Only applicable for loads, ignored otherwise.

-For example, if the mapping declares 3 fields A, B, C, but a record contains only A and B, then if this option is `true`, C will be silently assigned `null` and the record will be considered valid; if it is `false`, the record will be rejected.

-Note: if the missing field is mapped to a primary key column, the record will be rejected regardless of this option's value, since such a record would be rejected by the database anyway.
+Specify whether or not to accept records that are missing fields declared in the mapping.
+For example, if the mapping declares three fields A, B, and C, but a record contains only fields A and B, then if this option is true, C will be silently assigned null and the record will be considered valid, and if false, the record will be rejected.
+If the missing field is mapped to a primary key column, the record will always be rejected, since the database will reject the record.
+Only applicable for loading, ignored otherwise.

 Default: **false**.